carlostyk/streams-multi-broker-demo/README.md

 3. Publishing messages to an external AMQP address
 4. Displaying real-time status and messages via a web interface

-### Tyk API Definition (api_definition.yaml)

-The Tyk API definition configures the streaming pipeline that connects the AMQP source to both Kafka and AMQP destinations.

 ## Setup Instructions

 ### 1. Start the Infrastructure